Marker Logo

 Roads & Vehicles.
 A significant historical month for this entry is January 1932.

 Location.
 38° 39.092′ N, 78° 18.684′ W. Marker is near Sperryville, Virginia, in Rappahannock County.
-Marker is on Skyline Drive, on the left when traveling south.
+It is on Skyline Drive, on the left when traveling south.
 Located at the Tunnel Parking Overlook in Shenandoah National Park.
 Touch for map.
 Marker is in this post office area: Sperryville VA 22740, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Rocks Older than Mankind (within shouting distance of this marker); The Greatest Single Feature (approx. ¾ mile away); Rappahannock County / Page County (approx. 0.8 miles away); Thornton Gap (approx. 0.8 miles away); William Randolph Barbee (approx. 0.8 miles away); Gaps in the Story (approx. 2.1 miles away); Old Rag (approx. 2.1 miles away); If These Walls Could Talk (approx. 2.3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Rocks Older than Mankind (within shouting distance of this marker); The Greatest Single Feature (approx. Ύ mile away); Rappahannock County / Page County (approx. 0.8 miles away); Thornton Gap (approx. 0.8 miles away); William Randolph Barbee (approx. 0.8 miles away); Gaps in the Story (approx. 2.1 miles away); Old Rag (approx. 2.1 miles away); If These Walls Could Talk (approx. 2.3 miles away).
 Touch for a list and map of all markers in Sperryville.

 More about this marker.
 On the upper right is a photo taken during the construction.
 Skyline Drive construction site as seen from inside Marys Rock Tunnel, circa 1934.
 Original tunnel walls were natural granite.
-But, persistent dripping water caused falling rock and winter ice - some huge icicles reached ceiling to floor.
-In 1958 a concrete lining solved the problem.
+But, persistent

 Information Kiosk image.
 Click for full size.

-Photographed By Craig Swain, October 4, 2008
+Photographed by Craig Swain, October 4, 2008

 2. Information Kiosk